-A soft, slightly buttery scone with a warm biscuity texture, loaded with sweet blackberries, and drizzled with a maple vanilla glaze.
+A soft, slightly buttery gluten-free scone with a warm biscuity texture, loaded with sweet blackberries and drizzled with a maple vanilla glaze.

-- 1 1/2 cups Bob’s Red Mill Gluten Free 1-to-1 Baking Flour (or you can use regular all-purpose flour)
+- 1 1/2 cups Bob's Red Mill Gluten Free 1-to-1 Baking Flour (or sub regular all-purpose flour)

 - 1 (4 oz.) stick of frozen unsalted butter, grated (*see note below)